Revised: 01/27/2026

 After you add the question to the form, you will set General Properties for each question from the left side panel:

-The Question name and Question title may be set to the same thing, or you may choose to set the Question name to an abbreviated version.
+- The Question name and Question title may be set to the same thing, or you may choose to set the Question name to an abbreviated version.
 For example, the Question name might be Requested Amount, while the Question title might be Please provide the amount you are requesting.

-Hide from Reviewer: if checked, will hide this question from the PDF that is displayed to reviewers in the GOapply UI
+- Hide from Reviewer: if checked, will hide this question from the PDF that is displayed to reviewers in the GOapply UI

-Visible: turn off to hide the question from the applicant.
+- Visible: turn off to hide the question from the applicant.
 This setting overrides the Is required setting.
 This setting is beneficial to use in conjunction with Default Values.
 Please note that when this property is off, the question will also be hidden from reviewers.

-Required: turn on to make a response required by the GOapply user.
+- Required: turn on to make a response required by the GOapply user.

-Show the title and description: turn off to hide the question title and description in the GOapply UI.
+- Show the title and description: turn off to hide the question title and description in the GOapply UI.

 For unmapped questions, you will need to choose what type of question you want to insert.
 Here is a breakdown of the different question types:

-• Checkbox: This question type can be used for questions where the applicant should be able to select multiple options.
-This is the only question type where multiple items can be checked.
-Only the options selected are recorded on the PDF.
+- Checkbox: This question type is used for questions where the applicant can select multiple options.
+This is the only question type that allows multiple items to be checked.
+Only the selected options are recorded in the PDF.
+Example: What Social Media Sites do you use?

-• Dropdown: This question type can be used for multiple-choice questions where the applicant should only be able to choose one option.
-This question type can be used for questions that include many options (such as lists of countries, states, etc.) since it will require the user to click into the question to select the option.
+- Dropdown: This question type is used for multiple-choice questions where the applicant can choose only one option.
+This question type can be used for questions with many options (such as lists of countries, states, etc.) because it requires the user to click into the question to select an option.
+Example: Please select the group of people to benefit from this grant.

-• Expression (read-only): This field is best utilized for calculating amounts.
+- Expression (read-only): This field is best utilized for calculating amounts.
 Set the expression in the General section of the question properties:

 Use curly brackets to access the question values.
 For example, if you wanted to add two field amounts, your formula would be {question19} + {question20}.
 For calculated fields that the applicant should not see, you can uncheck “Visible.”
 It will still calculate if hidden.